Adam-Thometz/Art-Buddy/README.md

 For now, this app is purely front end:

-- React for client-side rendering
+- React and React Router for client-side rendering
 - Redux for state management
 - CSS for styling
 - Jest/React Testing Library for testing